jac459/yamaha-musiccast/README.md

 6. Open the NEEO App and go to "Add new Device"
 7. Search for "meta" or "musiccast"
 3. Select the Driver "Yamaha MusicCast"
-9. Follow the Instruction in the App to install your Device to Your NEEO System.
+9. Follow the Instructions in the App to install your Device to Your NEEO System.

 In Case the "Scanning" hangs up at a certain Percentage: Repeat the Process starting at Step 7 and refresh the List less often - In the worst Case wait 30sec or more then refresh just once.